paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-077-energy-conservation.md

 Pub.
 L. 102–486, title I, § 141(c)(2), Oct.
 24, 1992, 106 Stat.
 2841, provided that: “The amendment made by paragraph (1) [amending this section] shall take effect January 1, 1995.”

 #### Study Regarding Impact of Permitting Right and Left Turns on Red Lights
 Pub.
 L. 102–486, title I, § 141(d), Oct.
 24, 1992, 106 Stat.
-2841, provided that: “(1) In General.—The Administrator of the National Highway Traffic Safety Administration, in consultation with State agencies with jurisdiction over traffic safety issues, shall conduct a study on the safety impact of the requirement specified in section 362(c)(5) of the Energy Policy and Conservation Act ([42 U.S.C.
-6322(c)(5)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section6322/c/5&num=0&edition=prelim)), particularly with respect to the impact on pedestrian safety. “(2) Report.—The Administrator shall report the findings of the study conducted under paragraph (1) to the Congress and the Secretary not later than 2 years after the date of the enactment of this Act [Oct.
-24, 1992].”
+2841, required the Administrator of the National Highway Traffic Safety Administration, in consultation with State agencies with jurisdiction over traffic safety issues, to conduct a study on the safety impact of the requirement specified in subsec. (c)(5) of this section, particularly with respect to the impact on pedestrian safety, and to report the findings of the study to Congress and the Secretary by not later than 2 years after Oct.
+24, 1992.

 <a id="section-6324"></a>